Home » A-z Knots » How to Tie the Double Alpine Butterfly Knot: Step-by-Step Guide

 What Is a Double Alpine Butterfly?

 The Double Alpine Butterfly knot is a variation of the standard Alpine Butterfly, designed to provide two independent loops instead of one.
-It is categorized as a "loop knot" or "bight knot" that is exceptionally stable under multi-directional loading.
+It is categorized as a loop knot or bight knot that is exceptionally stable under multi-directional loading.

 Practical Uses and Applications